 Sailing around Milos was the absolute highlight of our trip!
 By joining a boat tour, you can visit places that are not accessible by land and see the island from an entirely different perspective.

 Our sailing tour started in Adamas, the main port town of Milos, and took us all the way around the island in 10 hours.
-We sailed past the picturesque fishing village Klima, the islets of Glaronisia, Polyaigos Island, Sarakiniko, Gerakas beach, and Kleftiko to name a few, and made several stops to swim and snorkel in the most beautiful crystal clear waters.
+We sailed past the picturesque fishing village Klima, the islets of Glaronisia, Polyaigos Island, Sarakiniko, Gerakas beach, and Kleftiko to name a few, and made several stops to swim and snorkel in the irresistible blue waters.

 The tours that stop in all of these three locations are typically a bit more expensive since they need to cover quite a lot of distance but once you arrive in these magical places, you’ll see that it was 100% worth the money!